A few days ago, I read the tragic story of a couple who were so obsessed with ‘going viral’ on YouTube.

 On social media, any piece of content, i.e. any picture, quote, article, speech, song, video clip, game or news item that is funny, informative, clever, shocking or so surprising that people pass it on to all their friends immediately is said to ‘go viral’.

-So now you know what going viral is all about, it is easy to see why you would want your content to go viral.
+So now you know what it is all about, it is easy to see why you would want your content to achieve it.
 But should that be your goal?

 Several factors are involved in your content going viral most of which are out of your control.There is no need to risk your life or empty your bank account for the sake of creating great content.
 Do the best you can with what you have, where you are.
 Click To Tweet

 It’s your audience that decides whether your content is going viral or not.
 And what content will be a hit or a miss is out of your control.
 It lies only with your audience.